-At the foremost, the project manager has to make the budget of allM.COM-103/308the activities to be undertaken in the project and keep track of the budget in each phase of the project.
+At the foremost, the project manager has to make the budget of all the activities to be undertaken in the project and keep track of the budget in each phase of the project.
 The actual costs will have to be tracked against the periodic targets that have been set out in the budget.
 These targets could be on a monthly or weekly basis or even yearly if the project will go on for long.